Manycore parallel computing for a hybridizable discontinuous Galerkin nested multigrid method: Performance model

 \subsubsection{Projection From Volume To Surface}

 The generation of the local solvers from equation~(\ref{shur0}) is completely data parallel and needs no synchronizations or thread communication.
 It requires a dense linear solve, two matrix vector multiplications and a single SAXPY.
+Roughly the complexity model for this projection operator in terms of FLOPs can be estimated by